mdn/content/files/en-us/web/http/headers/attribution-reporting-register-source/index.md

     - `"aggregation_keys"` {{optional_inline}}
       - : An object containing user-provided keys representing different data points to aggregate report values under.
     - `"aggregatable_report_window"` {{optional_inline}}
-      - : A string representing a time in seconds after which trigger data will no longer be included in generated aggregatable reports.
-The reports are still generated at the same time.
+      - : A string representing a time in seconds after which trigger data will no longer be included in generated aggregatable reports (this is called a **report window**).
 If not set, this defaults to the `"expiry"` value.
     - `"debug_key"` {{optional_inline}}
       - : A base-10-formatted 64-bit unsigned integer representing a debug key.
 Set this if you want to generate a [debug report](/en-US/docs/Web/API/Attribution_Reporting_API/Generating_reports#debug_reports) alongside the associated attribution report.
     - `"debug_reporting"` {{optional_inline}}